 But he had no time to think about it.
 Every night shift he was required to do a final “check-in” on Eric, one of the company’s autistic clients.
-Young, big and burly, Eric had a intimidating physique, towering over most of the staff members.
-This veneer belied a quirky, harmless sensibility.
-The most dangerous part of Eric was his acerbic wit, a biting, sardonic personality that was equally offensive and hilarious.
-This was augmented by his cadence and flat affect.
-Eric spoke slowly, often elongating his words, with a voice that sounded a bit like a lawn mower.
-His monotone also often gave off a disengaged air, regardless of the context.
+Eric had a intimidating physique, towering over most of the staff members.
+This veneer, however, belied a quirky, harmless sensibility.
+The most dangerous part of Eric was his acerbic wit, a biting, intelligent and sardonic personality that was equally offensive and hilarious.

 Each night, Eric was required to complete a nightly chore, often as simple as changing his sheets or putting away his dirty dishes.
-He also was required to hand over his laptop to staff before 1 AM, something deemed necessary after it had been discovered that Eric wasn’t sleeping, and was staying up all night with his computer, even when he had work the next day.
-On these mornings, Eric had been found blurry-eyed and sweaty-browed, bent over his computer like a hunchback.
+He also was required to hand over his laptop to staff before 1 a.m., something deemed necessary after it had been discovered that Eric wasn’t sleeping and was, in fact, staying up all night with his computer, even when he had work the next day.
+On these mornings, Eric had been found blurry-eyed, bent over his computer and fully dressed.

-His personal interactions with Eric had been benign; the client had treated him with gentle indifference during their brief interactions.
+His personal interactions with Eric had been benign; the client had treated him with gentle indifference during their brief time together.
 This conversation was destined to be more confrontational.
 It was likely that Eric thought he was going to get away with keeping his computer for the night.

 “There’s something wrong with the toilet,” she said, rocking on the balls of her feet.

-The toilet had overflown, spewing a shiny, putrid mixture of water, toilet paper and feces onto the bathroom floor.
-He hadn’t known then what this implied, not even as he madly attempted to mop up the chunky excrement soup, only to have it slosh up onto his legs and stain the white of his socks green and brown.
-It didn’t occur to him later as he puked his guts out while Teresa patted his back while whispering “I’ll pray for you.”
-No, it would be months before it dawned on him that such problems weren’t freak occurrences, they were endemic to the complex.
+The toilet had overflown, spewing a putrid mixture of water, toilet paper and feces onto the bathroom floor.
+He hadn’t known then what this implied about the overall status of the buildings, not even as he madly attempted to mop up the chunky excrement soup only to have it slosh up onto his legs and stain the white of his socks green and brown.
+It didn’t occur to him even as he puked his guts out while Teresa patted his back while whispering that she would “pray” for him.

-The hallway leading to Eric’s apartment personified this neglected character.
+The hallway leading to Eric’s apartment also reflected some of the complex’s problems.
 It was dark and damp, as if one had traveled below sea level.
 It was also a part of the building that had fallen off maintenance’s radar.
 A shopping cart with a broken wheel sat lodged at one end of the corridor, completely obstructing the entrance of an apartment.
 Near Eric’s door the floor was littered with debris, including a big gulp cup from the nearby 7-11 and a discarded watermelon rind.